 Expenses are allowed for in the valuation of the Society's liabilities by a per policy charge.
-This is assumed to be payable annually and covers each policy's share of the maintenance and investment related expenses of the Society.
+This is assumed to be payable annually and covers each policy's share of the maintenance expenses of the Society.
 The calculation of each policy's share of these costs allows for the expected volumes of new business the Society expects to write.
-Expected maintenance and investment related expenses and new business volumes are set by reference to the Society's budgets for the next financial year following the valuation date.
+Expected maintenance expenses and new business volumes are set by reference to the Society's budgets for the next financial year following the valuation date.